PythonOptimizers/pysparse/Doc/pysparse/source/itsolvers.rst

 .. function:: info, iter, relres = pcg(A, b, x, tol, maxit[, K])

+   Solve a linear system ``A x = b`` with the preconditioned conjugate gradient algorithm.

    :parameters:

         :A: The coefficient matrix of the linear system of equations. ``A``